 In the United States, anyone desiring to purchase restricted-use pesticides is required to have a pesticide applicators license.
 Even some materials used in organic production now require a license.
 In Pennsylvania, the licensing procedure is handled by the Pennsylvania Department of Agriculture.
 Please check with your state regarding these requirements.

 Because of the complexity of apple production and the large number of pests and diseases that attack both trees and fruit, this publication cannot cover all necessary production practices and procedures.
-For more information on the diseases and conditions affecting apples, consult the Penn State Tree Fruit Production Guide, which can be purchased from your Penn State Extension county office.
+For more information on the diseases and conditions affecting apples, consult the Penn State Tree Fruit Production Guide.
 This valuable guide describes appropriate cultural and chemical treatments for the control of insects, diseases, and weeds.
-More information, including fact sheets and a fruit production newsletter, can be found online.

 Once the fruit has set, thinning of the fruit is required to ensure large, marketable fruit and flowering ("return bloom") in the following year.
 Thinning may be accomplished chemically and/or by hand.
 The earlier thinning is completed, the larger the fruit will be at harvest and the better the return bloom for the following year.
 If chemical thinning is used, follow all label directions for rate and the timing of the applications.
 If the thinning is completed by hand, begin thinning no later than mid-June.
 This allows for a natural phenomenon called "June drop" to occur so less time will be required for hand thinning.
 June drop occurs approximately 3 to 4 weeks after bloom when a small percentage of the apples that did not begin to grow will naturally drop.